tobealive/docs/docs/concepts/structs/overview.md

 ## Trailing struct literal arguments

-V doesn't have default function arguments or named arguments, for that trailing struct literal syntax can be used instead:
+V does not have default function arguments or named arguments, for that trailing struct literal syntax can be used instead:

 ```v